Overview of leave types, regulations and request procedure.

 - Public holidays

 As a member of UT staff you do not have to work on New Year’s Day, Good Friday, Easter Monday, King's Day, Liberation Day, Ascension Day, Whit Monday, Christmas Day and Boxing Day.
 At your request, your faculty or unit may grant you leave on other religious holidays.
-See here for details about scope of employment.

 The UT closes for public holidays and compulsory leave days and you normally will not be required to work on those days.